1. How do Levels A-H in A Reason For Science® correspond to grade levels?

 5. Can I buy just Student Worktexts?

 A Reason For Science® Student Worktexts are interactive with, and completely dependent upon, the Teacher Guidebook.
-Although Student Worktexts can be purchased separately, it simply is not possible to provide effective instruction without the corresponding Teacher Guidebook.
+Although Student Worktexts can be purchased separately for each student in a class, it simply is not possible to provide effective instruction without the corresponding Teacher Guidebook.

 6. Is the A Reason For Science® Teacher Guidebook essential?